 Yahoo Serious, Australian actor known from Young Einstein.

 Zeppelin Wai Wong, born in August/September of 1929 in San Francisco, California.
 Named for the Graf Zeppelin that flew over the city around the time he was born.
-(Source: Me)
+(More on Zeppelin.)

 Coco Crisp.
 Major League Baseball center fielder for the Boston Red Sox.

-Wrigley Alexander Fields, born on 12 September 2007 in Indiana.
+Wrigley Alexander Fields, born on September 12, 2007, in Indiana.
 Named for the Wrigley Fields ballpark, home of the Chicago Cubs baseball team.
-(Sources: NBC, Me)
+(More on Wrigley.)